What is IP Reputation & 6 Ways to Improve It

 4. Sending non-targeted email blasts

-5. Not maintaining a hygienic email list
+5. Not maintaining email list hygiene

-6. Missing SPF, DMARC, and DKIM authentication
+6. Missing authentication

 SPF, DKIM, and DMARC are essential authentication protocols that help validate the legitimacy of your email.
 If these protocols are missing or misconfigured, mailbox providers may suspect your emails are fraudulent or spam, which can damage your IP reputation.
 Properly setting up and maintaining these authentication methods ensures that your emails are verified and trusted, contributing positively to your IP reputation.